AirTightSecurity/webinar-ictict424-210517/index.md

 5. Ensuring antivirus software is functioning and up-to-date

 The Office of the Australian Information Commissioner (OAIC) also publishes this guide that states are the reasonable steps all entities covered by the Privacy Act 1988 are required to take.
 See the [Guide to securing personal information](https://www.oaic.gov.au/privacy/guidance-and-advice/guide-to-securing-personal-information) and in particular [Part B — Steps and strategies which may be reasonable to take - ICT security](https://www.oaic.gov.au/privacy/guidance-and-advice/guide-to-securing-personal-information/#ict-security).

+Regarding point 3 above, an example of this is this service from CISCO called [OpenDNS](https://www.opendns.com/home-internet-security/).

 ### Question 3 ###